treeman/money/README.md

 C-t     Jump back

 # TODO
+1. Cleanup js for budget + account view.
+Horrible.
+1. Make tests for budgeted controller
+1. Need transfers between accounts
 1. Minor stuff for account view
     When going into edit/create form, should be preselected
-1. Cleanup js for budget + account view.
-Horrible.

 ## Categories
 1. UI for:
-    1. Need to be able to create a category and groups
-    1. Need to be able to delete/rename a category and groups
+    1. Need to be able to rename a category and groups
 1. Should be able to create categories (and groups?) from the account view when adding transactions

 ## Import text
 * In the future import using the api of banks, now just make a simple parser...

 ## Budget view
+1. Remember collapsed categories
+1. Ability to reorder groups/categories
 1. Edit category/category group name
 1. Show info on the right side
     1. Quick budget should be workable